 Equity price risk relates to the risk that the fair values of equity securities will fluctuate because of changes in the levels of equity indices and the values of individual securities.
-The Group is mainly exposed to equity price risk arising from the investments in listed equity securities classified as financial assets at fair value through profit or loss as at 31 March 2021 as mentioned in note 18 which are valued at quoted market prices at the reporting date.
-The Group's investments in listed equity securities are mainly publicly traded in the Stock Exchange.
+The Group is mainly exposed to equity price risk arising from the investments in listed equity securities classified as financial assets at fair value through profit or loss as at 31 March 2022 as mentioned in note 17 which are valued at quoted market prices at the reporting date.
+The Group's investments in listed equity securities are mainly publicly traded in the Stock Exchange and the New York Stock Exchange.

 The sensitivity analysis on price risk includes the Group's financial instruments, which fair value or future cash flows will fluctuate because of changes in their corresponding quoted price.
-If the prices of the respective equity securities had been 10% higher/lower, loss for the year and retained earnings would increase/decrease by approximately HK\$415,000 and other components of equity would not be affected.
+If the prices of the respective equity securities had been 10% higher/lower, loss for the year and retained earnings would decrease/increase and increase/decrease by approximately HK\$220,000 (2021: HK\$415,000) respectively and other components of equity would not be affected.